isc-projects/bind9/doc/arm/reference.rst

    most two places after the decimal point are significant.

 ``reserved-sockets``
-   The number of file descriptors reserved for TCP, stdio, etc. This needs to be big enough to cover the number of interfaces ``named`` listens on plus ``tcp-clients``, as well as to provide room for outgoing TCP queries and incoming zone transfers.
+   This sets the number of file descriptors reserved for TCP, stdio, etc. This needs to be big enough to cover the number of interfaces ``named`` listens on plus ``tcp-clients``, as well as to provide room for outgoing TCP queries and incoming zone transfers.
 The default is ``512``.
-The minimum value is ``128`` and the maximum value is ``128`` less than maxsockets (-S).
+The minimum value is ``128`` and the maximum value is ``128`` fewer than maxsockets (-S).
 This option may be removed in the future.

    This option has little effect on Windows.

 ``max-cache-size``
-   The maximum amount of memory to use for the server's cache, in bytes or % of total physical memory.
-When the amount of data in the cache reaches this limit, the server will cause records to expire prematurely based on an LRU based strategy so that the limit is not exceeded.
-The keyword ``unlimited``, or the value 0, will place no limit on cache size; records will be purged from the cache only when their TTLs expire.
-Any positive values less than 2MB will be ignored and reset to 2MB.
+   This sets the maximum amount of memory to use for the server's cache, in bytes or percentage of total physical memory.
+When the amount of data in the cache reaches this limit, the server causes records to expire prematurely based on an LRU-based strategy so that the limit is not exceeded.
+The keyword ``unlimited``, or the value 0, places no limit on the cache size; records are purged from the cache only when their TTLs expire.
+Any positive values less than 2MB are ignored and reset to 2MB.
 In a server with multiple views, the limit applies separately to the cache of each view.
 The default is ``90%``.
-On systems where detection of amount of physical memory is not supported values represented as % fall back to unlimited.
-Note that the detection of physical memory is done only once at startup, so ``named`` will not adjust the cache size if the amount of physical memory is changed during runtime.
+On systems where detection of the amount of physical memory is not supported, values represented as a percentage fall back to unlimited.
+Note that the detection of physical memory is done only once at startup, so ``named`` does not adjust the cache size if the amount of physical memory is changed during runtime.

 ``tcp-listen-queue``
-   The listen queue depth.
+   This sets the listen queue depth.
 The default and minimum is 10.
-If the kernel supports the accept filter "dataready" this also controls how many TCP connections that will be queued in kernel space waiting for some data before being passed to accept.
-Nonzero values less than 10 will be silently raised.
+If the kernel supports the accept filter "dataready", this also controls how many TCP connections that are queued in kernel space waiting for some data before being passed to accept.
+Nonzero values less than 10 are silently raised.
 A value of 0 may also be used; on most platforms this sets the listen queue length to a system-defined default value.

 ``tcp-initial-timeout``
-   The amount of time (in units of 100 milliseconds) the server waits on a new TCP connection for the first message from the client.
+   This sets the amount of time (in units of 100 milliseconds) that the server waits on a new TCP connection for the first message from the client.
 The default is 300 (30 seconds), the minimum is 25 (2.5 seconds), and the maximum is 1200 (two minutes).
-Values above the maximum or below the minimum will be adjusted with a logged warning.
-(Note: This value must be greater than the expected round trip delay time; otherwise no client will ever have enough time to submit a message.)
+Values above the maximum or below the minimum are adjusted with a logged warning.
+(Note: This value must be greater than the expected round-trip delay time; otherwise, no client will ever have enough time to submit a message.)
 This value can be updated at runtime by using ``rndc tcp-timeouts``.

 ``tcp-idle-timeout``
-   The amount of time (in units of 100 milliseconds) the server waits on an idle TCP connection before closing it when the client is not using the EDNS TCP keepalive option.
-The default is 300 (30 seconds), the maximum is 1200 (two minutes), and the minimum is 1 (one tenth of a second).
-Values above the maximum or below the minimum will be adjusted with a logged warning.
+   This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is not using the EDNS TCP keepalive option.
+The default is 300 (30 seconds), the maximum is 1200 (two minutes), and the minimum is 1 (one-tenth of a second).
+Values above the maximum or below the minimum are adjusted with a logged warning.
 See ``tcp-keepalive-timeout`` for clients using the EDNS TCP keepalive option.
 This value can be updated at runtime by using ``rndc tcp-timeouts``.

 ``tcp-keepalive-timeout``
-   The amount of time (in units of 100 milliseconds) the server waits on an idle TCP connection before closing it when the client is using the EDNS TCP keepalive option.
-The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours), and the minimum is 1 (one tenth of a second).
-Values above the maximum or below the minimum will be adjusted with a logged warning.
-This value may be greater than ``tcp-idle-timeout``, because clients using the EDNS TCP keepalive option are expected to use TCP connections for more than one message.
+   This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is using the EDNS TCP keepalive option.
+The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours), and the minimum is 1 (one-tenth of a second).
+Values above the maximum or below the minimum are adjusted with a logged warning.
+This value may be greater than ``tcp-idle-timeout`` because clients using the EDNS TCP keepalive option are expected to use TCP connections for more than one message.
    This value can be updated at runtime by using ``rndc tcp-timeouts``.

 ``tcp-advertised-timeout``
-   The timeout value (in units of 100 milliseconds) the server will send in respones containing the EDNS TCP keepalive option.
-This informs a client of the amount of time it may keep the session open.
+   This sets the timeout value (in units of 100 milliseconds) that the server sends in responses containing the EDNS TCP keepalive option, which informs a client of the amount of time it may keep the session open.
 The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours), and the minimum is 0, which signals that the clients must close TCP